mara/mara-example-project-1/README.md

 to create Entity objects and DataSet objects for this example project.

 The [mara-schema/artifact_generation](https://github.com/mara/mara-schema/tree/master/mara_schema/artifact_generation)
-directory, contains modules with functions that generate SQL for flattened tables and Mondrian fact tables.
+directory, contains modules with functions that generate SQL for flattened tables and star schema fact tables.
 Please take a look at the pipeline [generate_artifacts](https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/generate_artifacts/__init__.py), which shows an example of using Mara Schema to automate the generation of artifacts: